MarcelJurtz/mjurtz.com/_posts/2017-09-12-building-android-app-scratch-using-mvp.md

 vcv-be-editor:
   - classic
 categories:
-  - Android
+  - android
 tags:
-  - Android
+  - android
-  - App
+  - app
-  - Baseball
+  - baseball
-  - Development
+  - development
 ---
 In this article, I&#8217;ll document the process of building an android app from scratch by using the MVP approach of clean architecture.
 The app itself will represent a minimalistic umpire indicator for tracking baseball games.
 Please consider using this in the dugout only.
 Since this will be a longer post, you can use the following links to jump between sections.